ThatOneCalculator/DiscordRPCMaker/README.md

 ### Part 3: Generating your presence

-1. This will vary by operating system.
+1. Open a console.
+This will vary by operating system.
 - **Windows**: Open a program called `cmd`.
 - **macOS**: Open a program called `Terminal`.
 - **Linux**: Open your terminal emulator of choice (Kitty, Alacritty, URXVT, Termite, GNOME Terminal, Konsole, etc).